BetweenWalls/PD2-Singleplayer/README.md

 Additionally, the **Bases** assassin character has a personal stash with ethereal and non-ethereal versions of all regular/magic items, so you can get exactly the desired item needed for crafting or runewords.
 They're separated from the shared stash to improve load times.

-The **Legacy** paladin character has select items from previous seasons.

 * (1) **Empty Landing Page**
 * (2-19) **Regular Armor**
 * (20-49) **Regular Weapons**